21 Computer Science (CS) CV Examples For 2025

 Use customised template

-• A computer science CV can include a variety of elements such as project/work experience, skills, personal hobbies (if needed), and profile details.
+• A computer science CV can include a lot of things such as project/work experience, skills, personal hobbies (if needed), and profile details.

-• Instead of compromising your career details to fit a specific design, use a resume template that provides enough space to add your tech-based roles, programming skills, and any software qualifications.
+• Instead of compromising your career details to fit a specific design, use a CV template that provides enough space to add your tech-based roles, programming skills, and any software certifications.

-• Build a resume from LinkedIn to edit/arrange any sections, change the font size/family, and add various colours.
+• Build a CV from LinkedIn to edit/arrange any sections, change the font size/family, and add various colours.

 Master’s in Computer Science CV Example